kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ```

 Since the fallback to machine replacement is a default strategy and always enabled, the MachineDeployment controller proceeds with the rollout process as it does today, replacing the old machines with new ones.

+### API Changes

+*All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.*

 ### Security Model